Slamy/CDi_MiSTer/README.md

 * Investigate red bars in Hotel Mario intro
 * Investigate single blue line at the top in Hotel Mario
 * Investigate "Gray border glitch" at the top of "Myst" gameplay (seems to be only one plane)
-* Fix reset behaviour / Core is unstable
+* Fix reset behaviour (Core is sometimes hanging after reset)
 * Add auto start of titles using front panel "Play" button
 * Fix servo behaviour of always detecting a CD-i disc
 * Investigate desaturated colors / low contrast in "Photo CD Sample Disc"